CybTekSol/PurgPak/README.md

 ## Compatibility

-* **Thunderbird Version:** 128.0 to 156.*
+* **Thunderbird Version:** 128.0 - 160.*
 * **OS Tested:** Windows 10/11 (including IoT Enterprise / LTSC), Linux (LMDE7, Arch/EndeavourOS), macOS.

 ---

 ## Architecture: The "Thin Bridge"

-PurgeCompact utilizes a hybrid "Thin Bridge" pattern to survive Thunderbird's rapid release cycle.
+PurgPak utilizes a hybrid "Thin Bridge" pattern to survive Thunderbird's rapid release cycle.
 The UI, options, and audio logic exist safely within sandboxed WebExtension ES modules, while low-level folder operations (`emptyTrash`, `emptyJunk`, `compactFolder`) are executed via a minimal, self-healing XPCOM experiment (`implementation.js`).

 ---

 ## Installation

 ### Manual Install (.xpi)
-1. Download the latest `PurgeCompact-v1.3.0.xpi` from the [Releases](https://github.com/CybTekSol/PurgeCompact/releases) section.
+1. Download the latest `PurgPak-v1.4.0.xpi` from the [Releases](https://github.com/CybTekSol/PurgPak/releases) section.
 2. In Thunderbird, open **Tools > Add-ons and Themes** (or press `Ctrl + Shift + A`).
 3. Click the gear icon in the top right and select **Install Add-on From File...**
 4. Select the downloaded `.xpi` file and confirm installation.

 > **Note for Windows IoT / LTSC & Linux Desktop Users:**
-> As of version 1.3.0, manual `user.js` configurations (such as modifying `alerts.useSystemBackend`) are **no longer required**.
-PurgeCompact now completely bypasses the OS notification daemon and renders its summaries natively inside the Thunderbird application window.
+> As of version 1.4.0, manual `user.js` configurations (such as modifying `alerts.useSystemBackend`) are **no longer required**.
+PurgPak now completely bypasses the OS notification daemon and renders its summaries natively inside the Thunderbird application window.

 ---